Collab4exaNBody/exaDEM/example/spheres/README.md

 These examples use a perfect cylinder to model the drum.

+## Ball

+Three test cases to higligth different scenarion with different motions.

+- Stationary: This test case represents a scenario where there is no movement, showcasing a static condition.
+- Linear Motion: This case involves motion in a straight line, providing insights into linear stress behaviors.
+- Radial Stress: This scenario examines the effects of radial stress.

 ## Cylinder (STL) & Complex Meshes

 - **Cylinder with barriers:** Instead of a perfect cylinder, this example uses an STL file representing a cylinder with small barriers: `cylinder_stl/cylinder_stl.msp`.